enasequence/read_docs/upload_01.rst

 5. `Upload` files to your private Webin upload area.

-Using Ftp command line client on Linux/Mac
+Using FTP Command Line Client On Linux/Mac
 ------------------------------------------

 1. Open a terminal and type `ftp webin.ebi.ac.uk`.